-- material used (wood may not last as long)
+- Material used (wood may not last as long)

-- quality of construction
+- Quality of construction

-- type of soil and other natural elements
+- Type of soil and other natural elements

-- how much water surrounds it
+- How much water surrounds the foundation

 As a homeowner, some of the most important actions you can take to protect your foundation are to keep an eye on it, solve any issues immediately and keep water away from it.
 As a home builder, the most important thing to do is be proactive.
-Consult a structural engineer and choose the best foundation for the area’s soil, have waterproofing measures done to the foundation while it’s being built and choose a professional who will do a stellar job building it
+Consult a structural engineer and choose the best foundation for the area’s soil, have waterproofing measures done to the foundation while it’s being built and choose a professional who will do a stellar job building it.

 When choosing a contractor in your area to build your foundation or to make repairs to your existing foundation, consider experience first.
 Is the person licensed?
 Have they been in the business for a few years?
 Check their reviews.
 Do they have a ton of satisfied customers?
 Do they have complaints from homeowners who have experienced more problems or had their initial problems get worse?
 Shop around and get different quotes.
 While you want to get the best work done, you also want to be able to afford it.
-And foundation work can be pretty expensive.